dimvavas/Test/README.md

 # TicTacToe
 A simple command-line TicTacToe game, written in Java.
 Made for training and academic purposes.
 Author: Dimitris Vavatsioulas
-Coded during undergraduate studies at University of Macedonia.
+Coded during undergraduate studies at Dept. of Applied Informatics, University of Macedonia.